-Stakeholder Group Communication Date Communicatio n Summary Communication Method October 20, 2015 Meeting Meeting to introduce the Project March 3, 2016 Email Update on timing of EIS related to exploration project Oromocto First Nation March 21, 2016 Meeting Meeting to discuss Project, including timeline, location and EIS submission May 13, 2016 Email Email to provide update on Project status including delay in operations schedule June 2, 2016 Meeting Meeting to discuss project update; Oromocto indicated Maliseet are looking into having an organization represent interests of all Maliseet in New Brunswick and expressed interest in a technical presentation; Oromocto indicated they are in regular contact with CEA Agency on several projects June 13, 2016 Email Email to provide update on Project status and submission of EIS to CEA Agency for review November 09, 2016 Email Follow-up information regarding recent acceptance of BP's EIS by CEA Agency regarding the Scotian Basin Exploration Drilling Project.
-Offer to provide more information about BP and the commitment to undertake a safe and environmentally responsible project in the Nova Scotia offshore.
-February 07, 2017 Email Provide update on Scotian Basin Exploration Project, attached BP's latest newsletter and an update on the status of our Environmental Impact Statement.
-April 21, 2017 Email Logistics for technical session in May 2017 May 9, 2017 Email Logistics for meeting in June 2017 May 10, 2017 Email Logistics for supplier session in May 2017 St. Mary's First Nation Woodstock First Nation Kingsclear First Nation June 27, 2016 Meeting Meeting to provide general presentation (technical session) on offshore drilling and incident response as well as the TUS Madawaska First Nation Oromocto First Nation Tobique First Nation October 5, 2016 Email Confirming meeting at St. Mary's First Nation to discuss the Project Woodstock First Nation Madawaska First Nation Oromocto First Nation August 23, 2016 Meeting BP provided info and update on submission of EIS and shared communal commercial fisheries information from DFO
+Indigenous Group Date Engagement Method Engagement Summary October 20, 2015 Meeting Meeting to introduce the Project.
+March 3, 2016 Email Update on timing of EIS related to exploration project.
+March 21, 2016 Meeting Meeting to discuss Project, including timeline, location and EIS submission.
+Oromocto First Nation May 13, 2016 Email Email to provide update on Project status including delay in operations schedule.
+June 2, 2016 Meeting Meeting to discuss project update; Oromocto indicated Maliseet are looking into having an organization represent interests of all Maliseet in New Brunswick and expressed interest in a technical presentation; Oromocto indicated they are in

+Indigenous Group Date Engagement Method Engagement Summary regular contact with CEA Agency on several projects.
+June 13, 2016 Email Email to provide update on Project status and submission of EIS to CEA Agency for review.
+November 09, 2016 Email Follow-up information regarding recent acceptance of BP's EIS by CEA Agency regarding the Scotiar Basin Exploration Drilling Project.
+Offer to provide more information about BP and the commitment to undertake a safe and environmentally responsible projec in the Nova Scotia offshore.
+February 07, 2017 Email Provide update on Scotian Basin Exploration Project, attached BP's latest newsletter and an update or the status of our Environmental Impact Statement.
+April 21, 2017 Email Logistics for technical session in Mc 2017.
+May 9, 2017 Email Logistics for meeting in June 2017.
+May 10, 2017 Email Logistics for supplier session in May 2017.
+St. Mary's First Nation Woodstock First Nation Kingsclear First Nation Madawaska First Nation June 27, 2016 Meeting Meeting to provide general presentation (technical session) on offshore drilling and incident response as well as the TUS.
+Oromocto First Nation October 5, 2016 Email Confirming meeting at St. Mary's Fi Nation to discuss the Project.
+Woodstock First Nation Madawaska First Nation Oromocto First Nation August 23, 2016 Meeting BP provided info and update on submission of EIS and shared commercial communal fisheries information from DFO.
+Wolastoqiyik Nations of New Brunwsick (WNNB, also known as Maliseet Nations of New Brunswick - MNNB), including: St. Mary's First Nation Woodstock First Nation Kingsclear First Nation Madawaska First Nation June 28, 2017 Meeting Presentation delivered by BP to provide project update and discus potential effects on fisheries.